mang0kitty/blog-1/content/post/designing_human_systems.md

 > organization are unable to deal with.

 ## My Manifesto
-That's a pretty long post, so let me try and sum up my views on being an SRE in a few words.
+This is a pretty long post, so let me try and sum up my views on being an SRE in a few words.

 The role of SRE is to foster a sustainable balance between velocity and reliability within an organization.
 They do so by carefully balancing their ability to inject additional velocity into areas which need it most,